Example : How to choose the Date or Create Calendar box in NetBeans 8.2 for a Java application?

-Example : How to display various format of Date in Java.
+Example : How to display various date formats in Java?

 import java.util.Date;